Project type: LNG

 At the start of the project, there were no access routes to the site by land or by sea.
 To facilitate the transportation of equipment and staff, construction began on a large-capacity regional transportation hub in 2011, comprising the port of Sabetta and an international airport.

 Shipping LNG in such extreme conditions also required TotalEnergies and its partners to design a new breed of vessel: the LNG ice-breaker tanker.
 This innovative solution allows LNG to be transported all year long without the assistance of ice breakers.
 Measuring 300 meters and boasting a capacity of 172,600 cubic meters, the ship can sail in ice of up to 2.1 meters thick.
-In all, 15 LNG ice-breakers will be gradually commissioned between now and 2019, the first of which is the Christophe de Margerie.
+In all, 15 unique LNG ice-breakers have been specially designed and built for the Yamal LNG project, beginning with the Christophe de Margerie.